-These almond cookies feature a particular almond taste and crunch to them.
-The combination of almond flour, slivered almond, and almond extract provide a strong taste that will outperform any paper-wrapped delight.
+Combined with the finest almond flour, slivered almond, and almond extract, these cookies feature a particular almond taste and crunch to them.
+Its strong taste will also outperform any paper-wrapped delight.

 Chinese almond cookies, together with walnut cookies and sesame cookies, are common sweets at Chinese eateries, but they can also be made right in the convenience of your home with an oven.

 To keep these cookies delicious for a long time, you’ll need to store them properly in a cookie ar.
 However, in case the cookies harden due to improper storage, there are several ways to soften hard cookies again.
 But I think it’s still best that you keep the cookies in an airtight jar.